qnxor/macoh/README.md

 ## Todo

 - Add uninstall option.
 For now, do it manually:
-  - /Applications > Intel Power Gadget > Uninstall
+  - /Applications > Intel Power Gadget > Uninstaller
   - ~/Applications > QGLE ... move to trash,
   - `rm -rf ~/macoh/*/` (this preserves the movie and plots)
+- Regression between start+wait+5sec and end-cool-5sec to auto detect throttle
+- Avg and stddev for freq between above bounds
+- Same for temp between start+wait+60sec and end-cool-5sec
+- Add fan speed monitoring and logging (+graph)
 - Add 3D benchmark for GPU stress testing
 - Cross-platform or multi-platform versions?
-- Linear regression between start+wait+5sec and end-cool-5sec to auto detect throttle
-- Avg and stddev for freq between above bounds
-- Same for temp between start+wait+60sec and end-cool-5sec
 - Maybe also auto-upload the results and .png somewhere?

 ## Changelog